ICTU/netbox_slm/README.rst

 ::

    $ cd netbox/netbox
-   $ export PYTHONPATH=../../netbox_slm/netbox_slm/
+   $ export PYTHONPATH=../../netbox_slm/netbox_slm/  # or with the pipenv activated run `python3 setup.py develop` from the netbox_slm directory
    $ python3 manage.py migrate netbox_slm
    $ python3 manage.py runserver 8001

-Visit http://127.0.0.1:8001 in the browesr to see the auto reloading version of the netbox UI.
+Visit http://127.0.0.1:8001 in the browser to see the auto reloading version of the netbox UI.
 Port 8000 is taken by the docker ran variant.